oras-project/artifacts-spec/scenarios.md

 ### Notary v2 Signatures and SBoM Persistance

-Following the [oras.artifact.manifest spec][artifact-manifest-spec], reference type artifacts are pushed with an `manifest.artifactType`, and a `subjectManifest` for the artifact referenced.
+Following the [oras.artifact.manifest spec][artifact-manifest-spec], reference type artifacts are pushed with an `manifest.artifactType`, and a `subject` for the artifact referenced.

-A signature, or an SBoM, would be persisted with the content persisted in the `[blobs]` collection, and a `subjectManifest` referencing the `net-monitor:v1` image (by digest).
+A signature, or an SBoM, would be persisted with the content persisted in the `[blobs]` collection, and a `subject` referencing the `net-monitor:v1` image (by digest).

 ![Notary v2 signature](./media/notaryv2-signature.svg)